Ypertex/blog/content/articles/antiquated-form-of-most-innovative-companies/index.md

 I think most of us can relate to the following illustration:

-{{<figure src="/media/hierarchy-and-complexity.jpg" title="“Since you only have three minutes to make this critical decision, I’ll just share a few sound bites … and then we’ll all pretend you understand the implications of your decision.”">}}“Hierarchy cannot cope with complexity”, Frederic Laloux, “Reinventing Organizations”, 2014{{</figure>}}
+{{<figure src="74bf2ec4-a42f-4880-afdf-cc2512b6ace2" cite="Frederic Laloux, “Reinventing Organizations”, 2014" title="“Since you only have three minutes to make this critical decision, I’ll just share a few sound bites … and then we’ll all pretend you understand the implications of your decision.”">}}“Hierarchy cannot cope with complexity”{{</figure>}}

 However, Frederic Laloux can take away one positive aspect from his research: